prometheus-operator/prometheus-operator/Documentation/api.md

 <td>
 <em>(Optional)</em>
 <p>TrackTimestampsStaleness whether Prometheus tracks staleness of
-the metrics that have an explicit timestamps present in scraped data.</p>
+the metrics that have an explicit timestamp present in scraped data.</p>
 <p>It requires Prometheus &gt;= v2.48.0.</p>
 </td>
 </tr>